Rockies vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 6-4.
+- The Rockies have played as the underdog in 10 of their past 10 games and have gone 6-4 in those contests.

-- When it comes to the total, the Rockies and their foes are 2-8-0 in their last 10 contests.
+- In their last 10 games with an over/under, the Rockies and their opponents have combined to eclipse the total two times.

-- The Rockies have had a spread listed in three of their past 10 games and have covered every time.
+- The Rockies have covered the spread in all of their previous 10 matchups (three of those contests had a runline.

 Rockies Betting Records & Stats